 Cost — Generally speaking, outpatient treatment is less expensive than residential or intensive outpatient programs.
 Additionally, insurance covers many types of outpatient programs.

-Drug Addiction Treatment in West Palm Beach, Florida
+Begin Drug Rehab in West Palm Beach, Florida